al-berger/regd/data/MANUAL.md

 The configuration file _regd.conf_ is read on the program startup.
 Options in _regd.conf_ residing in _/etc/regd/_ are system-wide ( applied for all users using regd ).
-The system-wide options can be overriden with user-level _regd.conf_ residing in _~/.config/regd/_.
+The system-wide options can be overriden in a user-level _regd.conf_ residing in _~/.config/regd/_ .

 Options that can be set in _regd.conf_ are described in _/etc/regd/conf.regd_ file.